emesik/cardano-python/docs/source/wallet.rst

     In [6]: wal.delete()

-After that, if you try to use the wallet object again, the :doc:`cardano.backends.walletrest.exceptions.NotFound` exception will be raised.
+After that, if you try to use the wallet object again, the :class:`cardano.backends.walletrest.exceptions.NotFound` exception will be raised.

 API reference
 -------------